Does premature ejaculation impact your sex life? Are you shooting earlier than you'd like to?

 These exercises are different to Kegel exercises.
 The goal of behavioural therapy is to help you build up a tolerance to delay the ejaculatory process.
 These exercises can include:

-- The squeeze technique: Involves you or your partner stimulating your penis until you're close to ejaculation.
 You'll firmly squeeze your penis when you're close until the erection partly disappears.
 This method can help you become more aware of the sensations you experience before the climax to delay them on your own.

-- The stop-start method: Involves you or your partner stimulating your penis until you want to ejaculate.
+The stop-start technique involves you or your partner stimulating your penis until you want to ejaculate.
 Just before you climax, you stop the stimulation.
 Once you've regained control, you start to stimulate your penis again.
-Repeat this process three times before ejaculating on the fourth time.
-This method can be repeated three times a week and help you regain control of your ejaculation process.

 Medical therapy